trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 ## 📝 Solution Requirements

 As I've mentioned earlier I'm just studying Machine Learning as a hobby.
-Thus the purpose of this article is more about _learning_ how to work with TensorFlow 2 Object Detection API rather than coming up with a production-ready application.
+Thus, the purpose of this article is more about _learning_ how to work with TensorFlow 2 Object Detection API rather than coming up with a production-ready application.

 With that being said, I simplified the solution requirements to the following: